emacs-mirror/emacs/mps/manual/source/topic/format.rst

        and so on) with the address of a forwarding marker as the argument.

-    2. The forwarding marker must not be bigger than the original object.
+    2. The forwarding marker must be the same size as the old object.
+       That is, when the :term:`skip method` is called on the forwarding marker, it must return the same address as when it was called on the old object.

     3. It must be possible for the :term:`is-forwarded method` of the object format to distinguish the forwarding marker from